wblabio/wgact/src/readme.txt

 * Tweak: Refactored the code into classes

 = 1.6.5 =

 * Tweak: Removed duplicate noptimize tag
-* Tweak: Removed CDATA fix since it is not necessary anymore with the new conversion tag = 1.6.4 =
+* Tweak: Removed CDATA fix since it is not necessary anymore with the new conversion tag

+= 1.6.4 =

-* Fix: Fixed the calculation for the non-default order total value (which includes tax and shipping) = 1.6.3 =
+* Fix: Fixed the calculation for the non-default order total value (which includes tax and shipping)

+= 1.6.3 =

 * Info: Tested up to WP 5.4

 = 1.6.2 =

-* Tweak: More reliable method to detect the visitor country added = 1.6.1 =
+* Tweak: More reliable method to detect the visitor country added

+= 1.6.1 =

 * New: Add Cart Data feature
 * New: Added a switch to disable the insertion of the gtag
 * Tweak: Added more descriptions on the settings page
 * Tweak: Code optimisations

 = 1.5.5 =

-* Tweak: Made the conversion ID and label validation code more robust = 1.5.4 =
+* Tweak: Made the conversion ID and label validation code more robust

+= 1.5.4 =

-* Tweak: Updated function that inserts the settings link on the plugins overview page = 1.5.3 =
+* Tweak: Updated function that inserts the settings link on the plugins overview page

+= 1.5.3 =

 * Info: Tested up to WP 5.2

 = 1.5.2 =

-* Fix: Correctly calculate the value when no filter is active = 1.5.1 =
+* Fix: Correctly calculate the value when no filter is active

+= 1.5.1 =

 * Tweak: Re-enabled order value filter

 = 1.4.17 =

 * Info: Tested up to WP 5.1

 = 1.4.16 =

 * Info: Updated a few text strings

 = 1.4.15 =

 * Info: Changing name from AdWords to Google Ads

 = 1.4.14 =

 * Info: Tested up to WC 3.5.3

 = 1.4.13 =

 * Info: Tested up to WC 3.5.2

 = 1.4.12 =

 * Tweak: bumping up the WC version

 = 1.4.11 =

 * Tweak: remove some debug code
 * fix: properly save the order_total_logic option

 = 1.4.10 =

-* Tweak: switched sanitization function to wp_strip_all_tags = 1.4.9 =
+* Tweak: switched sanitization function to wp_strip_all_tags

+= 1.4.9 =

 * Tweak: Added input validation and sanitization
 * Tweak: Added output escaping

 = 1.4.8 =

-* Tweak: Added discounts into order value calculation = 1.4.7 =
+* Tweak: Added discounts into order value calculation

+= 1.4.7 =

-* New: Switched over to the newest version of the AdWords conversion tracking pixel = 1.4.6 =
+* New: Switched over to the newest version of the AdWords conversion tracking pixel

+= 1.4.6 =

 * Tweak: Disabled minification through Autoptimize

 = 1.4.5 =

 * Tweak: Order ID back in apostrophes

 = 1.4.4 =

 * Tweak: Switched on JavaScript tracking with a fix for the CDATA bug http://core.trac.wordpress.org/ticket/3670
 * Tweak: The correct function is being used to get the currency depending on the WooCommerce version
 * Fix: Added missing </noscript> tag

 = 1.4.3 =

 * Tweak: Remove campaign URL parameter

 = 1.4.2 =

 * Fix: Backward compatibility for $order->get_currency()

 = 1.4.1 =

 * Tweak: Making the plugin PHP 5.4 backwards compatible
 * Fix: Fixing double counting check logic

 = 1.4 =

 * New: Ask kindly for a rating of the plugin
 * New: Add a radio button to use different styles of order total
 * Tweak: Consolidate options into one array
 * Tweak: Code cleanup

 = 1.3.6 =

 * New: WordPress 4.8 compatibility update
 * Tweak: Minor text tweak.

 = 1.3.5 =

 * Fix: Fixed a syntax error that caused issues on some installations.

 = 1.3.4 =

 * Tweak: Added some text output to make debugging for users easier.

 = 1.3.3 =

 * Tweak: Refurbishment of the settings page

 = 1.3.2 =

 * New: Uninstall routine

 = 1.3.1 =

-* New: Keep old deduplication logic in the code as per recommendation by AdWords = 1.3.0 =
+* New: Keep old deduplication logic in the code as per recommendation by AdWords

+= 1.3.0 =

-* New: AdWords native order ID deduplication variable = 1.2.2 =
+* New: AdWords native order ID deduplication variable

+= 1.2.2 =

 * New: Filter for the conversion value

 = 1.2.1 =

 * Fix: wrong conversion value fix

 = 1.2 =

 * New: Filter for the conversion value

 = 1.1 =

 * Tweak: Code cleanup
-* Tweak: To avoid over reporting only insert the retargeting code for visitors, not shop managers and admins = 1.0.6 =
+* Tweak: To avoid over reporting only insert the retargeting code for visitors, not shop managers and admins

+= 1.0.6 =

-* Tweak: Switching single pixel function from transient to post meta = 1.0.5 =
+* Tweak: Switching single pixel function from transient to post meta

+= 1.0.5 =

 * Fix: Adding session handling to avoid duplications

 = 1.0.4 =

 * Fix: Skipping a tag version

 = 1.0.3 =

-* Fix: Implement different logic to exclude failed orders as the old one is too restrictive = 1.0.2 =
+* Fix: Implement different logic to exclude failed orders as the old one is too restrictive

+= 1.0.2 =

 * Fix: Exclude orders where the payment has failed

 = 1.0.1 =

 * New: Banner and icon
 * Update: Name change

 = 1.0 =
-* New: Translation into Serbian by Adrijana Nikolic from http://webhostinggeeks.com

 * Update: Release of version 1.0!

 = 0.2.4 =

 * Update: Minor update to the internationalization

 = 0.2.3 =

 * Update: Minor update to the internationalization

 = 0.2.2 =

 * New: The plugin is now translation ready

 = 0.2.1 =

 * Update: Improving plugin security
-* Update: Moved the settings to the submenu of WooCommerce = 0.2.0 =
+* Update: Moved the settings to the submenu of WooCommerce

+= 0.2.0 =

-* Update: Further improving cross browser compatibility = 0.1.9 =
+* Update: Further improving cross browser compatibility

+= 0.1.9 =

 * Update: Implemented a much better workaround tor the CDATA issue
 * Update: Implemented the new currency field
-* Fix: Corrected the missing slash dot after the order value = 0.1.8 =
+* Fix: Corrected the missing slash dot after the order value

+= 0.1.8 =

-* Fix: Corrected the plugin source to prevent an error during activation = 0.1.7 =
+* Fix: Corrected the plugin source to prevent an error during activation

+= 0.1.7 =

 * Significantly improved the database access to evaluate the order value.

 = 0.1.6 =

 * Added some PHP code to the tracking tag as recommended by Google.

 = 0.1.5 =

 * Added settings field to the plugin page.
 * Visual improvements to the options page.

 = 0.1.4 =

 * Changed the woo_foot hook to wp_footer to avoid problems with some themes.
 This should be more compatible with most themes as long as they use the wp_footer hook.

 = 0.1.3 =

 * Changed conversion language to 'en'.

 = 0.1.2 =

 * Disabled the check if WooCommerce is running.
 The check doesn't work properly with multisite WP installations, though the plugin does work with the multisite feature turned on.
 * Added more description in the code to explain why I've build a workaround to not place the tracking code into the thankyou template of WC.

 = 0.1.1 =

 * Some minor changes to the code

 = 0.1 =

 * This is the initial release of the plugin.
 There are no known bugs so far.